Code of Conduct

 Cell Phone Policy

-All student cell phones will be collected upon student entry into a classroom, other instructional areas, as well as during detention.
+All student cell phones will be silenced and then stored in the designated cell phone caddy upon student entry into a classroom, other instructional areas, as well as during detention.
 Cell phones will also be collected in the Main Office if a student has been sent out of a classroom due to inappropriate behavior.
-Teachers/ staff will have a pre-determined and consistent method of cell phone collection/ storage.
-A common method is the use of a hanging cell phone caddy.
-At the conclusion of class/ detention/ office stay, students may retrieve their phones as they exit the room.
+At the conclusion of class/ detention/office stay, teachers will return phones to their students as they exit the room.
+Students found with a phone in the hall DURING class time will have their phones confiscated by staff and turned into the main office.
+Chronic cell phone violations may result in students turning their phone into the main office at the beginning of the day or parents being asked to keep the cell phone at home.

-Cell phones may be used during a student’s lunch period, in the hallway between classes or in a classroom for educational purposes as directed by a staff member.
-Inappropriate use of a cell phone may result in confiscation and detention(s), parent pick-up of phone for multiple infractions.
+Cell phones and earbuds may only be used during a student’s lunch period, in the hallway between classes or in a classroom for educational purposes as directed by a staff member.
+Inappropriate use of a cell phone and/or earbuds may result in confiscation and detention(s), parent pick-up of phone/earbuds for multiple infractions.
 Inappropriate use of a cell phone includes filming of altercations and distribution of such.
 Filming and/or distribution of altercations is prohibited.
-The use of iPods with earbuds may occur during a student’s lunch period and in the hallways but not in the classroom, detention room, or Main Office.

 Assigned by classroom teachers to students for such reasons as misbehavior/tardiness.
 The student is required to report to the teacher assigning detention.